 When Covid-19 hit, the research team adapted to a phone survey method to find out how the pandemic was impacting young people in our study sites.
 Between 2020 and 2021, the team conducted a 5 call phone survey publishing headline findings and policy recommendations after each call.
 Methodological and technical resources, as well as the research outputs, news and blogs, are available here.

 Putting together a full Young Lives Survey Round is a complex and meticulous task.
-The team have been working on this for several months and will continue apace until the survey rolls out.
+The team have been working on this for several months and will continue apace as the survey rolls out.
 There are a number of essential stages involved.

 Tracking is where we try and locate all the participants in our study across the 20 sites in Addis Ababa and the other four regions in Ethiopia - Amhara, Oromia, the Southern Nations, Nationalities and Peoples Region (SNNPR), and Tigray.
 For the first time, we contacted participants by phone, only visiting for a face-to-face tracking interview if contact had not been possible.
-This can now be completed in the Tigray region of Ethiopia as peace has been established.

 Pre-pilot and SAQ